farshidtz/edgex-demos-wiki/Ambient-Sensing.md

 Refer to the following article for details on how to sign the model assertion: https://ubuntu.com/core/docs/custom-images#heading--signing

-1. Create and register a key if you don’t already have one:
+1. Create and register a key if you don't already have one:
 ```bash
 snap login
 snap keys